 The Sabbath Stones (1996) was released as an updated "best of..." compilation.
 More recently the original members have been making overtures of getting back together but other than appearances live on tours it has failed to last with the live set, Reunion (1998), being the only recorded evidence of this attempt.
 Regardless of its problems, Black Sabbath would serve to link Metal to its psychedelic fathers and as a prototype for Death and black metal bands of the modern times.

 In 2000 Tony Iommi would release an all-star solo effort titled simply Iommi with himself along with Bill Ward, Mat Cameron, John Tempesta, Kenny Arnoff (drums), Lawrence Cottle and Ben Shepherd (bass), Brian May (guitar) and a list of singers featured on different tracks including Henry Rollins, Phil Anselmo, Dave Grohl, Skin, Serj Tankian, Billy Corgan, Ian Asbury, Peter Steele, Billy Idol and Ozzy Osbourne.
 The 2004 Ozzfest tour would see the original line-up return for its duration.In March 2002, Ozzy Osbourne's Emmy winning reality TV show The Osbournes debuted on MTV, and quickly became a worldwide hit.
 The show introduced Osbourne to a broader audience and to capitalize, Black Sabbath's back catalog label, 'Sanctuary Records' released a double live album Past Lives, which featured concert material recorded in the 1970s, including the previously unofficial Live at Last album.
 Black Sabbath remained on hiatus until the summer of 2004 when they returned to headline Ozzfest 2004 and 2005.
-In November 2005, Black Sabbath were inducted into the UK Music Hall of Fame, and in March 2006, after eleven years of eligibility, Black Sabbath were inducted into the US Rock and Roll Hall of Fame.
+In November 2005, Black Sabbath were inducted into the UK Music Hall of Fame, and in March 2006, after eleven years of eligibility, Black Sabbath were inducted into the US rock and roll Hall of Fame.
 At the awards ceremony Metallica played two Black Sabbath songs, Hole in the Sky and Iron Man in tribute to Black Sabbath.